alex-wey/shell/README.md

 jobs.c.

 redir:
-redir is responsible for opening the necessary files.
+responsible for opening the necessary files.
 If neither the input path or output path is present, then redir returns 0.
 If the input path is present, then the function closes the stdin, and opens the file corresponding to the input path.
 If an error occurs during this process, redir returns -1.
 If the